Blacula: Production

+Music

-The music for Blacula is unlike that of most horror films as it features a funk soundtrack, as opposed to haunting classical music.
-The film's soundtrack features a score by Gene Page and contributions by the Hues Corporation and 21st Century Ltd.
+The music for Blacula is unlike that of most horror films as it features a funk soundtrack, as opposed to classical music.
+The film's soundtrack features a score by Gene Page and contributions by the Hues Corporation.

 Release

 Blacula opened in Washington, Dallas, Seattle and Oklahoma City on August 25, 1972, and in Chicago two days later.
 Prior to its release, American International Pictures' marketing department wanted to ensure that black audiences would be interested in Blacula; some posters for the film included references to slavery.
 American International Pictures also held special promotional showings at two New York theaters; anyone wearing a flowing cape would receive free admission.
 Blacula was popular in America, debuting at #24 on Variety's list of top films.
 It eventually grossed over 1 million dollars, making it one of the highest-grossing films of 1972.

+Home media

 Scream Factory released the film on Blu-ray as a double feature with Scream Blacula Scream on March 2, 2015.